-- Embedded benefits of the generating unit being connected to the distribution rather than the transmission network, e.g. charge avoidance of Transmission Network Use of System charges and Balancing Services Use of System charges.
-Embedded benefits have changed, refer to Chapter E in the G99 guides. - Generators whose equipment has a capacity greater than 3 MW (and/or the ability to deliver in excess of +/- 15 MVAr of reactive power) can enter into agreements with NGESO to provide Ancillary Services, for which they will be paid. - Generation that is not receiving low
+- Embedded benefits of the generating unit being connected to the distribution rather than the transmission network, eg. charge avoidance of Transmission Network Use of System charges and Balancing Services Use of System charges.
+Embedded benefits are changing, see chapter E. - Generators whose equipment has a capacity greater than 3 MW (and/or the ability to deliver in excess of +/- 15 MVAr of reactive power) can enter into agreements with NGESO to provide Ancillary Services, for which they will be paid. - Generation that is not receiving low

-- carbon support (e.g. Feed-in Tariffs, Renewables Obligation) and does not have a long-term contract to provide Short Term Operating Reserves (STOR) to National Grid Electricity Transmission could be eligible to enter the Capacity Market, and receive payments for delivering energy at times of system stress. - applies to approximately 10,000 energy intensive users in the UK such as metal industry, paper factories and refineries.
+- carbon support (eg. Feed-in Tariffs, Renewables Obligation) and does not have a long-term contract to provide Short Term Operating Reserves (STOR) to National Grid Electricity Transmission could be eligible to enter the Capacity Market, and receive payments for delivering energy at times of system stress. - applies to approximately 10,000 energy intensive users in the UK such as metal industry, paper factories and refineries.
 These large energy users have been allocated green-house gas allowances for their operations.
-At the end of each year, they must ensure they have enough allowances to cover their emissions: they can buy additional allowances or sell any surplus allowances generated from reducing their emissions.
+At the end of each year, they must ensure they have enough allowances to cover their emissions: they can buy additional allowances or sell any surplus allowances generated from reducing